totemorg/totem/README.md

 	npm start

-run one of unit tests:
+run one of its unit tests:

 	npm test [T1 || T2 || ...]